Filing for Divorce in Arizona (Do’s and Don’ts)

-What to do Before You File for Divorce
+What to do Before Filing for Divorce in AZ

 Before you tell your spouse that you want a divorce or file a dissolution petition with the Superior Court, there are several things that you should do to protect yourself.
 Here are some steps that you should take to prepare for a divorce before you file.